Transvaal Park: Construction

 Transvaal Park was developed by the architectural company Sergey Kiselev and Partners, under architect Nodar Kancheli.
-The sports and entertainment complex was a five-story building shaped like a whale's tail, covering a total area of 20,200 m², of which about 7,000 m² was dedicated to water attractions.
+The sports and entertainment complex was a five-story building shaped like a whale's tail, covering a total area of 20,200 m^{2}, of which about 7,000 m^{2} was dedicated to water attractions.
 The project's client was the company European Technologies and Service, which secured a loan of $17.3 million from Sberbank.
 The total cost of construction was estimated at $40 million.

 Initially, there were plans to engage European builders, but due to difficulties in obtaining the necessary licenses and the absence of required Russian standards at that time, the Turkish company Koçak İnşaat Ltd. agreed to build the water park and partially finance the construction.

 Construction began in 2000, and by June 2002, Transvaal Park was operational.
-At the time of its construction, the water park was the largest in Europe and included water attractions, a sports pool, two sauna sections, a bowling alley with a café bar and billiards, a restaurant, a gym, and a beauty salon.
+At the time of its construction, the water park was the largest in Russia and included water attractions, a sports pool, two sauna sections, a bowling alley with a café bar and billiards, a restaurant, a gym, and a beauty salon.
 The complex could accommodate about 2,000 people.

 Collapse

 On 14 February 2004, at 7:15 p.m., the dome of the complex collapsed.
 Estimates suggest that up to 1,300 people were inside the water park at the time.
 The date, a Valentine's Day Saturday, attracted a large number of young visitors.

-The collapsed area was approximately 5,000 m².
+The collapsed area was approximately 5,000 m^{2}.
 The dome fell onto the water entertainment area, sparing only the adult pool.
 It resulted in 28 deaths (including 8 children), 12 severe injuries, and 189 other injuries.
 Kancheli was blamed for the collapse.
 Two years later, on 23 February 2006, at 09:30 am, the roof of the Basmanny market, also designed by Kancheli, collapsed, killing 66 people.

 Kancheli claimed that terrorists likely attacked the venue, but the cause was found to be faulty design.